 Tripod

 A tripod is an absolute must for this workshop.
 Please take a good, sturdy tripod – see our article on choosing a tripod for recommendations.
 It will be needed for both sunrise and sunset shots.
 Don’t forget your tripod quick release adapters (we have had people before who forgot those).
-If you only shoot on a tripod, make sure to grab one that is easy to set up (provided that it is not flimsy) – we will be driving, hopping in and out of the car quite a bit.
+Make sure to use a tripod that is easy to set up (provided that it is not flimsy) – we will be driving, hopping in and out of the car quite a bit.
 There will not be any need for monopods or other camera support gear.

 Filters